Immigrants will comprise a growing share of Canada’s population: Statscan

+Canada will increasingly be a nation of immigrants, new population projections show.

-Nearly half of Canada’s population will likely be immigrants or children of immigrants by 2036, new population projections show.
+Nearly half of the country’s population will likely be immigrants or children of immigrants by 2036, a Statistics Canada study estimates.

-If current immigration levels continue in the years ahead, immigrants and the second-generation population could comprise nearly one in two people in the country, with estimates ranging from 44.2 per cent to 49.7 per cent – up from 38.2 per cent in 2011, a Statistics Canada study shows.
+If current immigration levels continue in the years ahead, immigrants and the second-generation population could comprise nearly one in two people in the country, with estimates ranging from 44.2 per cent to 49.7 per cent – up from 38.2 per cent in 2011.

-The share of immigrants in the Canadian population will likely “continue to increase until 2036 and could be almost twice as high as in 1871,” the agency said.
+Immigrants have accounted for a growing share of Canada’s population since the 1990s, amid steady immigration levels, increasing numbers of deaths and low fertility rates.
+The share of immigrants in the population will likely “continue to increase until 2036 and could be almost twice as high as in 1871,” the agency said.

 For the first time, Statscan also released detailed language projections.
 They show that by 2036, more than a quarter of the population will have a mother tongue other than English and French, a growing share from current levels.